pillisan42/JFxBorderlessNative/README.md

 ![Demo](./demo/demo.webp)

 ## Requirements
-Tested with Java 8+ and Windows 11 (may not work on older Windows for now old Windows 10 support coming)
+Tested with Java 8+ and Windows 7,10 and 11

 ## Import in your project

-    implementation("io.github.pillisan42:jfx-borderless-native:1.0.6")
+    implementation("io.github.pillisan42:jfx-borderless-native:1.0.7")

 ## Quick sample